lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 .. note::

-    If you list a subfolder which doesn't contain a valid `schema.json` file, the Lightly docker will report an error!
+    If you list a subfolder which doesn't contain a valid `schema.json` file, the Lightly Worker will report an error!
 See below how to create a good `schema.json` file.

 Prediction Schema